 Shiroyama Viewpoint

 The Shiroyama Viewpoint is north of the village center and offers nice views of Ogimachi and its farmhouses.
-The viewpoint can be accessed via a walking trail (closed during/after heavy snow) in about 15 to 20 minutes from the village center or by a shuttle bus, which stops near the Wada-ke House.
+The viewpoint can be accessed via a walking trail (closed during/after heavy snow) in about 15-20 minutes from the village center or by a shuttle bus, which stops near the Wada-ke House.
+The parking lot got closed to the public due to frequent bad behavior by tourists, such as long-term parking.

 Wada-ke House